Sachin-Bandaranayaka/md-sports-/tests/reliability/README.md

-# MS Sport Reliability Testing Suite
+# MS Sports Reliability Testing Suite

-This comprehensive testing suite is designed to validate the reliability of the MS Sport application under realistic usage conditions, specifically for your use case of **2 shop staff users + 1-2 admins** handling **2000+ products** and **50-100 invoices per day**.
+This comprehensive testing suite is designed to validate the reliability of the MS Sports application under realistic usage conditions, specifically for your use case of **2 shop staff users + 1-2 admins** handling **2000+ products** and **50-100 invoices per day**.

 ## 🎯 Testing Objectives